 It was fun to study this piece as a student of psychology and someone doing a lot of personal work in the area of body image currently.
 Renaissance art bodies are so beautiful to behold, and great reminders.
 Here’s how I captioned this shot on Instagram:

 Botticelli’s The Birth of Venus.
 It is lovely to be reminded that thigh gaps and flat tummies are a fleeting ideal.
 This painting was made in a society that thought art should be in service of faith with a very narrow view of what that meant.
 I love that this image of a round woman’s body was one of the first to say the beauty of bodies, God’s creation is good.

 On Day 3 I strayed a bit from my “no itinerary” plans and booked an: Air BnB Experience.
 In a brilliant move on AirBnB’s part, in my opinion, they are using their network of local hosts as a source from which to curate local guides.
 Only available in limited cities at the time of this writing, AirBnB made booking the tour really easy (since I already had an account) and I loved, love, loved that it really was the offer of a memorable “experience” instead of an information-based tour.
 Of the three day tours I joined during my 3 week journey, the AirBnB experience was my favorite.

 I didn’t actually get the chance to doodle this one until I was in Croatia, and it’s not one of my favorite travel doodles- but it captures the experience- and that’s what my travel art journal was all about.
 The journal gave me space to capture what stood out about the experience- the texture of a truffle, our guide and his dog, and the views as we hiked through the Tuscan hills overlooking Florence.
 Space left for text allowed me to record a few things I learned about truffles.

-You can read more about my adventure truffle hunting in Italy on my other blog.
+You can read more about my adventure truffle hunting in Italy on my post about it.